Probabilistic losses

 Examples

-Recommended Usage: (set from_logits=True
+Recommended Usage: (set from_logits=True)

-With compile()
+With compile() API:

 model.compile(